mckennalab/FlashFry/README.md

 # Scoring methods

 The following scoring options can be supplied to the `--scoringMetrics` command line parameter.
-Some of these have command line options of their own, documented below:
+I'd recommend reading Read Haeussler et al. for details about scoring schemes, and which are most appropriate given your experimental design [Link](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2).
+Some of these scores have command line options of their own, documented below.
+A reminder that FlashFry currently outputs guides that OVERFLOW.
+You should exclude these from your analysis, are are only included for completeness (their scores are not valid):

 - `hsu2013` - Also known as the crispr.mit.edu score.
 From the paper "DNA targeting specificity of RNA-guided Cas9 nucleases" Hsu et. al. Nature Biotechnology, 2013 [Pubmed link](https://www.ncbi.nlm.nih.gov/pubmed/23287718) .This score is valid over the NGG and NAG Cas9 targets.
 Although the original website has some issues, this is probably the most widely used off-target specificity score.
+Scores range from 0 to 100, higher scores are better.
+Scores will vary for a guide sequence with the allowed number of mismatches.

-- `doench2014ontarget` - on target activity score from "Rational design of highly active sgRNAs for CRISPR-Cas9-mediated gene inactivation".
-Doench et. al. Nature Biotechnology, 2014 [Pubmed link](https://www.ncbi.nlm.nih.gov/pubmed/25184501)
+- `doench2014ontarget` - On-target activity score from "Rational design of highly active sgRNAs for CRISPR-Cas9-mediated gene inactivation".
+Doench et. al. Nature Biotechnology, 2014 [Pubmed link](https://www.ncbi.nlm.nih.gov/pubmed/25184501).
+From 0 to 1, higher scores mean more active guide sequence.

-- `doench2016cfd` - The Doench 2016 cutting frequency determination score [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/26780180)
+- `doench2016cfd` - The Doench 2016 cutting frequency determination score, a measure of how well an off-target candidate in the genome will be cut by your guide.
+The scores here range from 1 (highly active cutting at the off-target) to 0 (not active).
+This is calculated for each off-target, and we take the highest score (see FAQ for more details) [Pubmed](https://www.ncbi.nlm.nih.gov/pubmed/26780180)

-- `moreno2015` - Moreno-Mateos and Vejnar's CRISPRscan on-target method [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4589495/)
+- `moreno2015` - Moreno-Mateos and Vejnar's CRISPRscan on-target scoring scheme: [Pubmed](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4589495/).
+Scores range from 1 (highly active at their target) to 0 (not an active cutting guide).
+Negitive values are possible.
+Read Haeussler et al. for caveats about this score [Link](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1012-2)

 - `bedannotator` - annotate the scored output file with associated annotations from a BED file.
  Additional command line options:
      - `inputAnnotationBed`: the bed file to pull annotation information from.